-- Procedures under anesthesia or moderate (conscious sedation) or deep sedation and other high-risk interventions or tests, whether diagnostic or therapeutic.
-"High-risk" refers to those risks that the patient reasonably would consider to be important in deciding whether or not to refuse the intervention or test. - Percutaneous procedures traversing into an organ - Intravascular insertion of a catheter or other device (excluding peripheral IVs) - General anesthesia or moderate or deep sedation that is administered independently from the procedures and interventions listed above. - Administration of blood or blood products (e.g., a transfusion) that is unrelated to the procedures and interventions listed above.
-(The administration of blood or blood products intra-operatively or post-operatively during a hospital stay is considered related to the procedure and does not require another informed consent unless a material change in the risks for post-op transfusion has occurred.)
+- Procedures under anesthesia, moderate or conscious sedation, or deep sedation - High-risk interventions or tests, whether diagnostic or therapeutic, i.e., those treatments involving risks that the patient reasonably would consider to be important in deciding whether or not to refuse the treatment - Percutaneous procedures traversing into an organ - Intravascular insertion of a catheter or other device (excluding peripheral IVs and lab draws) - General anesthesia, moderate or conscious sedation, or deep sedation that is administered separate and apart from the procedures and interventions listed above - Administration of blood or blood products (e.g., a transfusion) that is unrelated to a procedure or interventions listed above

-The practitioner who is performing or supervising the Health Care Treatment (referred to as the "Responsible Practitioner") has the primary responsibility for ensuring that informed consent is obtained and that the informed consent discussion is documented.
+Responsible Practitioner.
+The Licensed Practitioner who is performing or supervising a Health Care Treatment is referred to in this Policy as the Responsible Practitioner.
+That practitioner has the primary responsibility for ensuring that Informed Consent is obtained and documented.

-Exclusions: This policy does not apply to (1) informed consent for clinical research or other interventions that fall within the Institutional Review Board's authority or (2) routine care such as routine diagnostic, imaging, laboratory, therapeutic, or other routine hospital tests or services.
+Exclusions: This policy does not apply to (1) Informed Consent for clinical research or other interventions that fall within the scope of the Institutional Review Board or (2) General Consent for Routine Care.

-View the complete Informed Consent Policy.
+View the complete Informed Consent Policy